 Am I eligible to claim welfare benefits as a student?

 Most full-time postgraduate students cannot claim welfare benefits, for example Universal Credit, so once you become a full-time student your eligibility for benefits will cease.
-However you may be able to claim if you fall within the excepted group of students who can claim.
-This includes:
+However you may be able to continue to receive benefits if you fall within the excepted group of students who can claim as while a full-time student.